 Accepts chronically homeless men and women for shelter and provides for each a full range of services designed to meet their needs and help them return to society to live as independently as is possible.
 For more information, call 302-764-4713 or 302-655-1083.

 Has passed its 100th year of feeding and housing homeless men.
 An evening chapel service is provided seven nights a week by churches in the surrounding area.
 Eighty percent of the men are cared for one day at a time, including counseling for alcoholism and/or drug addiction.
 Twenty percent are in a resident program to live and work on the premises.

-Aldersgate saw the strong commitment and good outcome of this new inner city ministry and is now supporting this ministry.
-UrbanPromise is ministry to children and youth living in the inner-city neighborhoods of Wilmington, Delaware.
-Its mission is to teach children and young adults the skills necessary for spiritual growth, academic achievement, life management and Christian leadership.
+Aldersgate saw the strong commitment and good outcome of this inner-city ministry and is now supporting this ministry.
+UrbanPromise is a ministry to children and youth living in the inner-city neighborhoods of Wilmington, Delaware.
+Its' mission is to teach children and young adults the skills necessary for spiritual growth, academic achievement, life management and Christian leadership.